hasanaliozdemir/we_rate_dogs/README.md

-# anketdemoapp
+# We_Rate_Dogs

-We Rate Dogs   by hasanaliozdemir
+We Rate Dogs  project by hasanaliozdemir

 ## Getting Started

-This project is my first project on github.com
+This project is my first repository on github.com

+Main theme of the app is voting dogs by their appearence

 # we_rate_dogs